Descovy

 120-15MG30 Tablets$2129.64$70.99

-• If you have both hepatitis B and HIV, discontinuing this medication may lead to a worsening or serious escalation of hepatitis symptoms.
-Consult with your healthcare provider before stopping the medication.
-Your doctor will monitor your liver function for several months after cessation.
+• Hepatitis B and HIV Coinfection: If you have both hepatitis B and HIV, discontinuing Descovy can lead to a severe worsening of your liver condition.
+Do not stop taking this medication without consulting your healthcare provider, as they will need to monitor your liver function for several months after stopping.

 Descovy Side Effects

-Certain products can interact with this medication.
-These include Adefovir, Orlistat, and other drugs that may affect kidney function, such as aminoglycosides (e.g., Amikacin, gentamicin).
-Tenofovir alafenamide may reduce the effectiveness of Atazanavir by lowering its blood levels.
-If you are using atazanavir with this medication, it might be necessary to add another medicine, like Ritonavir.
-Always consult your doctor or pharmacist for guidance.
-Additionally, review all your HIV medications, as they might have similar ingredients to this product, like tenofovir alafenamide, Emtricitabine, or Lamivudine.
-Avoid taking drugs with the same or similar components as this one.
+Some medications that could interact with this drug include Adefovir, Orlistat, and other drugs that may affect kidney function, such as aminoglycosides like Amikacin and gentamicin.
+Tenofovir alafenamide might reduce the effectiveness of Atazanavir by lowering its levels in the blood.
+If you're taking atazanavir alongside this medication, you might need to also use Ritonavir.
+Please discuss this with your doctor or pharmacist for further guidance.
+Additionally, review all your HIV medications to ensure they don't contain tenofovir alafenamide, emtricitabine, or Lamivudine, as these are similar ingredients.
+Avoid taking any medications with the same or similar components as this product.

 Descovy FAQs